The Burry tourism .

 the Guardian magazine, an international travel advisory based in the UK.

-However, following the Government’s ground breaking ceremony of 06th October 2013 in along River Nile-Kayunga District for the construction of the 183MW Isimba Dam, the tourism sector fears for the worst because the dams construction will be at the cost of the water sports adventures-along River Nile.
-As a result, massive tourism earnings will be lost because Adventure between Bujagali Dam and the site for Isimba Dam lies Kalagala falls and Itanda falls which are the most powerful baits that Uganda depends on to attract nature loving tourists.
+However, following the Government’s groundbreaking ceremony of 06th October 2013 along with River Nile-Kayunga District for the construction of the 183MW Isimba Dam, the tourism sector fears the worst because the construction of the dam will be at the cost of the water sports adventures along River Nile.
+As a result, massive tourism earnings will be lost because Adventure between Bujagali Dam and the site for Isimba Dam lies Kalagala falls and Itanda falls which are the most powerful baits that Uganda depends on attracting nature-loving tourists.

-According to the social Impact Assessment (SIA) three different options for the size and scale of the Isimba Dam were investigated.
-Whilst the SIA favours AALT 1:1055 which is the highest elevation of the Dams reservoir wall, it is this option that will have the far most impact to negatively affect tourism development activities at Kalagala falls and degrade the present natural ecosystems of Mabira central forest reserve, Kalagala central forest reserve and Nile bank forest reserve.
+According to the Social Impact Assessment (SIA), three different options for the size and scale of the Isimba Dam were investigated.
+Whilst the SIA favors AALT 1:1055 which is the highest elevation of the Dams reservoir wall, it is this option that will have the far most impact to negatively affect tourism development activities at Kalagala falls and degrade the present natural ecosystems of Mabira central forest reserve, Kalagala central forest reserve, and Nile bank forest reserve.

 maintaining Uganda’s by-line as the Green Pearl of Africa.